toruseo/UXsimpp/instructions_for_developers.md

 The important files are as follows.

 - /instruction_for_developers.md : This document
-- /BUILD.jp.md : How to build (in Japanese)
+- /BUILD.md : How to build
 - /pypoject.toml : Project file for the Python package
 - /CMakeLists.txt : Build file for C++ codes
 - /uxsimpp/__init__.py : The init code of UXsim++ package